aleksejcupic/SchoolVsSchoolTrivia/README.md

 ### Features
 - **Word Guessing Game**: Combines gameplay elements from both Hangman and Wordle.
   - Players guess letters to reveal a hidden word.
-  - The game provides feedback on correct and incorrect guesses.
+  - The game provides feedback on correct and incorrect guesses, as well as their location (index).
-- **Word Fetching API**: The game uses a third-party API to fetch random words, ensuring a new and challenging experience every time.
+- **Word Fetching API**: The game uses a third-party API to fetch random 5-letter words, ensuring a new and challenging experience every time.
 - **Firebase Integration**: User data (e.g., game progress, scores) is stored and managed through **Firebase**, enabling persistent data and the ability to resume games.
 - **User Accounts**: Users can sign up, log in, and track their progress across multiple sessions.

-### Screenshots
-(Add screenshots of the app here)

 ### Installation